zeromq/zeromq.js/README.md

 ## Installation - Contributors and Development

 To set up `zmq-prebuilt` for development, fork this repository and clone your fork to your system.
-Be sure you have [`git-lfs`](https://git-lfs.github.com/) installed.

 **Prerequisites for Linux**
 - `python` (`v2.7` recommended, `v3.x.x` is not supported)